okami101/vuetify-admin/docs/guide/laravel.md

 ```

 :::warning SANCTUM
-`SANCTUM_STATEFUL_DOMAINS` environnement variable is needed on local dev for allow cookie auth sharing between local client app and API server.
-In most of cases you will not using it on production as this 2 apps will be probably on same domain.
+`SANCTUM_STATEFUL_DOMAINS` environnement variable is always needed even if admin app is on same API domain.
+It allows cookie auth sharing between local client app and API server.
+On production you may set the full domain.
+For example if your app will be accessible on **https://my.company.com** : `SANCTUM_STATEFUL_DOMAINS=my.company.com`.
 :::

 :::warning DOCKER_PUID AND DOCKER_PGID